 Additionally, it will surely prevent you from picking your acne as the patches are typically white-ish, so that practice also helps because as we all know, picking our pimples will never do us any favor.

 Do Acne Patches Work On Cystic Acne?

 No, acne patches don’t work on cystic acne because, in order to work, hydrocolloid patches require an open, oozing pimple, like the pesky little pustules you get on your skin that have a white head and are begging to be popped.

-Cystic acne is the most serious type of acne and these painful bumps typically develop when there is a severe pore-clogging in the area due to excess sebum, dead skin cells, and white blood cells.
+Cystic acne is one of the most serious types of acne and these painful bumps typically develop when there is a severe pore-clogging in the area due to excess sebum, dead skin cells, and white blood cells.